 Caldecott Fostering will consider referrals for children and young people aged 0-17 years.
-Our foster carers are approved for short term and long-term care which encompasses emergency, permanence, bridging and respite care.
-From May 2024 we have increased our capacity to offer parent and child arrangements.
-We accept referrals for shared care arrangements, i.e. for children residing in residential schools and requiring a foster home for school holidays and weekends.
-Some of our children have previously lived in children's homes (including in Caldecott Foundation children's homes) and have successfully transitioned to living in a foster family.
+Our foster carers are approved for emergency, short term, permanence, bridging and respite care.
+We also accept referrals for shared care arrangements, i.e. for children residing in residential schools and requiring a foster placement for school holidays and weekends.

-Caldecott Fostering aims to promote best practice so as to ensure that care experienced individuals are provided with the maximum possible opportunity to thrive and achieve as adults.
-We assist and support our foster carers who take on the role of 'staying-put carers' and help foster carers and young people to understand what is expected of them in relation to 'staying put,' including the support available to them.
-Due to some of our young people's complex needs, a 'shared lives' arrangement is deemed necessary to continue to offer the high level of care they will need following their 18th birthday.
-In this instance we support foster carers to consider whether they are able to offer a 'shared lives' home to the young person and we advocate for all the necessary assessments to be completed within timescales.
+Caldecott Fostering aim to promote best practice so as to ensure that care leavers are provided with the maximum possible opportunity to thrive and achieve as adults.
+We assist and support our foster carers who take on the role of 'staying-put carers', and help foster carers and young people to understand what is expected of them in relation to 'staying put,' including the support available to them.